usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 forward.

-The Department received comments indicating that the fundamental alteration or undue burdens limitations as discussed in the “Duties” section of the NPRM 208 are appropriate and align with the framework of the ADA.
+The Department received comments indicating that the fundamental alteration or undue burdens limitations as discussed in the “Duties” section of the NPRM {% fn 208 %} are appropriate and align with the framework of the ADA.
 The Department also received comments expressing concern that there are no objective standards to help public entities understand when the fundamental alteration and undue burdens limitations will apply.
 Accordingly, some commenters asked the Department to make clearer when public entities can and cannot raise these limitations.
 Some of these commenters said that the lack of clarity about these limitations could result in higher litigation costs or frivolous lawsuits.
-The Department acknowledges these concerns and notes that fundamental alteration and undue burdens are longstanding limitations under the ADA, 209 and therefore the public should already be familiar with these limitations in other contexts.
+The Department acknowledges these concerns and notes that fundamental alteration and undue burdens are longstanding limitations under the ADA, {% fn 209 %} and therefore the public should already be familiar with these limitations in other contexts.
-The Department has provided guidance that addresses the fundamental alteration and undue burdens limitations and will consider providing additional guidance in the future.
-210 The Department received some comments suggesting that the Department should state whether certain examples amount to a fundamental alteration or undue burdens or amend the regulation to address the examples.
+The Department has provided guidance that addresses the fundamental alteration and undue burdens limitations and will consider providing additional guidance in the future. {% fn 210 %}
+The Department received some comments suggesting that the Department should state whether certain examples amount to a fundamental alteration or undue burdens or amend the regulation to address the examples.
 For example, one commenter indicated